hyperledger-labs/documentation-template/docs/contributing/asking-a-question.md

 ## Chat
 [Hyperledger’s Discord server](https://discord.gg/hyperledger) is the place to go for real-time chat about everything from quick help to involved discussions.

-For general Hyperledger _project_ discussions, join the Discord server and visit #_project_.
+For general Hyperledger _PROJECT_ discussions, join the Discord server and visit #_PROJECT_.

 ## Mailing Lists
-The Hyperledger project mailing list is hosted by the Hyperledger Foundation: https://lists.hyperledger.org.
+The Hyperledger _PROJECT_ mailing list is hosted by the Hyperledger Foundation: https://lists.hyperledger.org.